Once-daily LINZESS is a capsule taken orally to help patients proactively manage their symptoms1

 Capsules shown not actual size.

-- Mix with water and add to a feeding tube
+- Mix with water and administer via a nasogastric or gastrostomy tube

-Please see full Prescribing Information for important administration instructions.
+Please see full Prescribing Information for complete Dosage and Administration Information.

 - Store at 25°C (77°F); excursions permitted between 15°C and 30°C (59°F and 86°F) [see USP Controlled Room Temperature].
 It is important to keep LINZESS in the original container.
 Do not subdivide or repackage.
 Protect from moisture.
 Do not remove desiccant from the container.
 Keep bottles tightly closed in a dry place1